5 Ways to Make Your Cover Letter Pop, Not Flop

 While your cover letter should convey polite professionalism, there’s no need for rambling pleasantries.
 Remember, you only have a few moments to capture the interest of the person who can hire you for your next job.
 For best results, construct an opening paragraph that summarizes your qualifications as well as your objective.
 For example:

-Rambling: “Thank you for taking the time to review my cover letter and resume for the position of Scientist – Biology at Company X. I know you are busy and sincerely appreciate this opportunity to tell you a little about my background and experience in the biopharmaceutical field.”
+Rambling: “Thank you for taking the time to review my cover letter and resume for the position of Scientist—Biology at Company X. I know you are busy and sincerely appreciate this opportunity to tell you a little about my background and experience in the life science field.”

-To-the-Point: “As a Scientist with five years in the industry, I have helped organizations reach their goals of pushing a drug through the Phase II process.
-These qualifications have prompted my application to Company X for the position of Scientist- Biology .”
+To-the-Point: “As a Clinical Data Manager with five years in the industry, I have helped organizations reach their goals of pushing a drug through the Phase II process.
+These qualifications have prompted my application to Company X for the position of Clinical Data Manager II position.”

 If you want your cover letter to flop, repeat everything you’ve said in your resume—just do it in paragraph form.
 A rocking cover letter—one that captures attention and increases your chances of landing an interview—illustrates your qualifications differently.
 Find ways to show your personality and tell a story while elaborating on accomplishments.
 For example, you might mention the event that originally sparked your interest in pursuing a career in science and how it led you to where you are today.